Bob Knight: Texas Tech

-Following his dismissal from Indiana, Knight took a season off while on the lookout for coaching vacancies.
-He accepted the head coaching position at Texas Tech University, although his hiring was opposed by a faculty group led by Walter Schaller, associate professor of philosophy.
+Following his dismissal from Indiana, Knight took a season off, while on the lookout for other coaching vacancies.
+He finally accepted the head coaching position at Texas Tech University, although his hiring was opposed by a faculty group led by Walter Schaller, associate professor of philosophy.
 When he was introduced at the press conference, Knight quipped, "This is without question the most comfortable red sweater I've had on in six years."

 Knight quickly improved the program, which had not been to an NCAA tournament since 1996.
 He led the Red Raiders to postseason appearances in each of his first four years at the school (three NCAA Championship tournaments and one NIT).
 After a rough 2006 season, the team improved in 2007, finishing 21–13 and again making it to the NCAA tournament, where it lost to Boston College in the first round.
 The best performance by the Red Raiders under Knight came in 2005 when they advanced as far as the Sweet Sixteen.
 In both 2006 and 2007 under Knight, Texas Tech defeated two Top 10-ranked teams in consecutive weeks.
 During Knight's first six years at Texas Tech, the Red Raiders won 126 games.

 During Knight's coaching at Texas Tech, Knight was also involved in several controversies.
 In March 2006, a student's heckling at Baylor University resulted in Knight having to be restrained by a police officer.
 The incident was not severe enough to warrant any action from the Big 12 Conference.

 On November 13, 2006, Knight was shown allegedly hitting player Michael Prince under the chin to get him to make eye contact.
 Although Knight did not comment on the incident afterwards, Prince, his parents, and Texas Tech athletic director Gerald Myers insisted that Knight did nothing wrong and that he merely lifted Prince's chin and told him, "Hold your head up and don't worry about mistakes.
 Just play the game."
 Prince commented, "He was trying to teach me and I had my head down so he raised my chin up.
 He was telling me to go out there and don't be afraid to make mistakes.
 He said I was being too hard on myself."
 ESPN analyst Fran Fraschilla defended Knight by saying "That's coaching!"

 On October 21, 2007, James Simpson of Lubbock, Texas, accused Knight of firing a shotgun in his direction after he yelled at Knight and another man for hunting too close to his home.
 Knight denied the allegations; however, an argument between the two men was recorded via camera phone and aired later on television.

-Knight won his 900th game in his coaching career on January 16, 2008, in a 68–58 win against Texas A&M, but not before arguing with referees during the match.
+Knight won his 900th game in his coaching career on January 16, 2008, in a 68–58 win against Texas A&M, but not before arguing with referees during the game.